 Employers are to ensure that each employee is protected from falling by using fall protection systems such as mobile 360 guardrails, safety net, fall restraint, roof hatch, or fall arrest systems.
 Employers are not required to provide fall protection when the work is infrequent and temporary.
 A rule prohibiting employees from going within 15 feet of the roof edge without fall protection needs to be implemented and enforced.

-If you have questions about rooftop fall protection or rooftop safety, please reach out to us.
+If you have questions about rooftop fall protection systems or rooftop safety, please reach out to us.